 3. Start Early

-Going to the dentist should become a normal routine for your child’s yearly healthcare.
-The American Academy of Pediatric Dentistry suggests that you should schedule your child’s first dentist appointment at 12 months of age.
-Taking your child to the dentist office during their preschool years will help them to be less anxious about visits as they grow older.
+Going to the dentist should be a normal part of your child’s health care.
+The American Academy of Pediatric Dentistry recommends scheduling your child’s first dental visit at 12 months of age.

 4. Read Books and Watch Videos

-There are a lot of great books that will help your child feel more comfortable and excited about brushing their teeth and their upcoming dentist appointments.
+There are great books that will help your child feel more comfortable and excited about brushing their teeth and their upcoming dentist appointments.
 Read them or watch them ahead of time more than once, so that your child will have an opportunity to think about what is coming or how it’s a normal practice for many boys and girls.

 5. Be The Example